shafy/fugu-docs/docs/intro.md

 Welcome to the Fugu Docs.
 If you've landed here, you probably already know what Fugu is.
 If that's the case and you already have a Fugu account, [learn how to track your first event](/getting-started/tracking-an-event).

-If you don't know what Fugu is, you're about to find out: [Fugu](https://fugu.lol/) is a product analytics software with a strong focus on simplicity and privay-friendliness.
+If you don't know what Fugu is, you're about to find out: [Fugu](https://fugu.lol/) is a product analytics software with a strong focus on simplicity and privacy-friendliness.
 It's also [open-source](https://github.com/shafy/fugu) and self-hostable (although we recommend the cloud version to most people).

 We believe that product analytics and privacy can co-exist, and that tracking in a privacy-friendly way yields more than enough insights to understand how your users use your app and how you can improve it.